-- a. at any time during the Tender Process, the Australian Government or AEMO may, in its absolute discretion, amend these Tender Guidelines, the Tender Process, any Project Documents and any document associated with the Tender Process, by issuing an Addendum; - b. neither the Australian Government nor AEMO will have any Liability to the Proponent or any of its Associates as a consequence of the exercise of, or failure to exercise, its right to issue any such Addendum; and - c. the Proponent will ensure that it prepares its Bid to take into account and reflect the content of any such Addendum.
+- a. at any time during the Tender Process, the Australian Government or AEMO may, in its absolute discretion, amend these Tender Guidelines, the Tender Process, any Project Documents and any document associated with the Tender Process, by issuing an Addendum; - neither the Australian Government nor AEMO will have any Liability to the Proponent or any of its Associates as a consequence of the exercise of, or failure to exercise, its right to issue any such Addendum; - c. where an Addendum is issued, the Australian Government and AEMO will provide adequate time for Proponents to modify or re-lodge their submissions where required; and - d. the Proponent will ensure that it prepares its Bid to take into account and reflect the content of any such Addendum.